NIFTy-PPL/J-UBIK/paper/paper.md

 on eROSITA pointings and JWST are in perparation.
 Afterwards, the set of instruments even further by already exitsing imaging tasks with NIFTy and NIFTy.re like, [@Platz:2023], ...., and new ones.

-# Bayesian Imaging with UBIK
+# Bayesian Imaging with J-UBIK
-The basis of the UBIK package is Bayes theorem,
+The basis of the J-UBIK package is Bayes theorem,
 $$ \mathcal{P}(s|d) \propto \mathcal{P}(d|s)\mathcal{P}(s),$$
 where the prior $\mathcal{P}(s)$ describes the knowledge on the signal, $s$, before the data,
 $d$, is given, the likelihood $\mathcal{P}(d|s)$ describes the measurement and the actual or an approximation of the posterior $\mathcal{P}(s|d)$ is the measure of interest in the inference.
-The main task UBIK shall be used for, is to model the prior in a generative fashion and to use or build instrument models easily in order to get a likelihood model.
+The main task J-UBIK shall be used for, is to model the prior in a generative fashion and to use or build instrument models easily in order to get a likelihood model.
 The package itself contains demos for Chandra, eROSITA pointings and JWST, which shows how to use or build this models and how to generate an inference pipeline upon on that to get posterior estimates.